Equilibration of objective observables in a dynamical model of quantum measurements: Equilibration of objectifying observables under a broadcasting Hamiltonian

 The state $\tilde{\rho}_{l}^{(i)}$ is in general mixed, and only depends on the initial state $\tilde{\rho}_{l,0}$ and on the conditional Hamiltonian of the $l^\text{th}$ sub-environment corresponding to the outcome $i$.
 Note that if the sub-environments were initially correlated, this would not be the case.

-Now, as illustrated in Fig.~\ref{fig:schematic}, we identify sub-environments with observer systems, either one-to-one ($\rho_{k}^{(i)}=\tilde{\rho}_{l}^{(i)}$ for some $k$,$l$), or by grouping sub-environments together into a coarse-grained observer system: $\rho_{k}^{(i)}=\bigotimes_{l}\tilde{\rho}_{l}^{(i)}$ where the tensor product is taken over all $l$ associated with that particular $k$.
+Now, as illustrated in Fig.~\ref{fig:schematic}, we identify sub-environments with observer systems, either one-to-one ($\rho_{k}^{(i)}=\tilde{\rho}_{l}^{(i)}$ for some $k$,$l$), or by grouping sub-environments together into a coarse-grained~\footnote{While the grouping of environments increases the number of possible observables and hence in principle the overall amount of information available (just as zooming out on a map increases the visible landscape), most of the observables on this larger space do not resolve microscopic information about individual components of the observer system.
+In particular, because the same information (i.e.\ regarding the measurement basis of the system of interest) is now to be encoded into this larger space, the resolving power is diminished and it becomes harder to discern ``where'' this information is stored.} observer system: $\rho_{k}^{(i)}=\bigotimes_{l}\tilde{\rho}_{l}^{(i)}$ where the tensor product is taken over all $l$ associated with that particular $k$.
 This allows us to compare the effect of increasing dimensionality in both cases.
 As we shall see later, the choice of identification (i.e. coarse-grained or one-to-one) has a demonstrable effect on the objectivity of the equilibrium state.

 The average of the measurement error $\mathcal{E}_{k}$ over the GUE is bounded by the average of the objectivity and equilibration error terms in Eq.~\eqref{error} since all terms are positive, i.e.

 We numerically approximate this by drawing each conditional Hamiltonian $H_{l}^{(i)}$ from the GUE and averaging over many instances.
 In the following sections, we will study the two terms $\left\langle \mathcal{E}_{\text{obj}} \right \rangle_{\text{GUE}}$ and $\left\langle \mathcal{E}_{\text{eq}} \right \rangle_{\text{GUE}}$ for different initial states of the environment: pure, maximally mixed and finite-temperature.
 When both terms approach zero, the average error likewise approaches zero.
 Our analysis will answer two questions: do systems \textit{in general} equilibrate under chaotic conditional dynamics, and is the equilibrium state objective according to the objectifying observables?